earthsteading/Earthship/README.md

    * Utility service provision analysis (energy supply infrastructure, heating / cooling systems, fire protection systems, gas and hydraulic systems, etc.)
    * List of Australian building suppliers/tradies with standard based (ANSI, performance, deemed to satisfy) certification.

  ii.
-Surveyor site visit 1: footprint, foundations, footings and framework (after the site has been preparred, levelled, etc)
+Surveyor site visit 1: footprint, foundations, footings and framework (_before a footing is placed_ / after the site has been preparred, levelled, tested, etc.)
-  * To be continued...
+  * before an in situ reinforced concrete member nominated by the relevant building surveyor is poured, e.g. concrete buttress, assembled concrete members, etc.

  iii.
-Surveyor site visit 2: in-house utilities water, heating/cooling, fire, etc (after the building has been "topped-out" aka errected with roof, but not sealed from elements)
+Surveyor site visit 2: in-house utilities water, heating/cooling, fire, etc (on completion of frame / after the building has been "topped-out" aka errected with roof, but not sealed from elements, internal walls exposed)
    * To be continued...

  iv.
-Surveyor site visit 3: sealing/securing building with windows, doors, insultation, etc (after the building has it's in-house utilities installed)
+Surveyor site visit 3: sealing/securing building with windows, doors, insultation, etc (on completion of all building works) after the building has it's in-house utilities installed)
    * To be continued...

  v.
 Surveyor site visit 4: fixing, features, color, etc. (after the building has beed securely sealed with lock and key)